Keyboard shortcuts

 Context

 Collectors need to read files and access git/OpenCode databases.
-We want to enable testing without real filesystems.
+Collectors must support testing without real filesystems.

 Decision